w3c/tdm-reservation-protocol/proposals/proposal-odrl.md

 The Policies defined here do not replace the TDMRep property TDM-a / TDM-b set via different means (http, file, html), but rather complement them.
 An important question is therefore: should we repeat in the Policy the permission / prohibition to mine already expressed via the TDM-a property?

 In this draft, the editor proposes to only express permission (yes / yes if), the logic being that if TDM-a expresses a prohibition (no tdm), the Policy will never be fetched by the TDM Actor.
 Expressing in ODRL Policies what is already expressed with a different format (in e.g. http headers or a "file on the origin server") could lead to many ambiguities for implementers.

-Note: looking at the similarities between the structure we obtain here and the [Proposal based on a file hosted on the origin server](./proposal-file-at-origin.md)), we could decide to merge both ...
-In such a case, the `target` URL must point to the folder containing every resource associated with this Policy and pattern matching must be allowed: a slight departure from the RDF purity of ODRL.
-Or the `target` must become an AssetCOllection object with a `source` property, pure but more verbose.

 ## Constraints on the type of usage